Bugswriter/tuxi/README.md

 <h1 align="center">TUXI</h1>
-<p align="center">A CLI tool that scrapes Google search results and SERPs, and provides instant and concise answers</p>
+<p align="center">A CLI tool that scrapes Google search results and SERPs that provides instant and concise answers</p>

 ##